Developed an Individual Performance Plan.

-- DoT continued to successfully participate in the Public Sector Commission Aboriginal Traineeship Program, welcoming three trainees who are anticipated to successfully complete their Certificate III in Government (Administration) by September 2017.
-Two trainees from the 2015-16 program intake are continuing their careers with DoT.
+- DoT continued to successfully participate in the Public Sector Commission Aboriginal Traineeship Program, welcoming two trainees anticipated to successfully complete their Certificate III in Government (Administration) by September 2018.
+Two trainees from the 2016-17 program intake are continuing their careers with DoT.

-- DoT was recognised for its pioneering role in partnering with the Autism Academy and Australian Computer Society Foundation to host an intern in a User Acceptance Testing role, showcasing the unique abilities people with disability bring to the workplace.
+- DoT's continuing partnership with the Autism Academy and Australian Computer Society Foundation saw an intern continue their career with DoT.
+Supporting the intern program enables DoT to showcase the unique abilities people with disability bring to the workplace.

-- Cultural Awareness training was made mandatory for all employees to help them work more effectively with colleagues and customers from diverse backgrounds.
+- Mandatory cultural awareness training continues to be part of the DoT induction and onboarding program, to help employees work more effectively with colleagues and customers from diverse backgrounds.

 Employee Perception Survey

-Through the strategy, DoT's Leave Management Policy and Procedure were revised to stipulate all employees must:
+One of the key components of the strategy was to amend DoT's Leave Management Policy and Procedure for all employees by determining they must:

-- Not exceed 150 hours of annual leave balance at any time.
+- Not exceed 150 hours of annual leave balance at any time; and

 - Clear their long service leave balance within three years of being credited.